mlcsec/Graphpython/README.md

 > NOTE: Deploy-PrinterSettings.ps1 is used for the actual script name instead of whatever is supplied to --script.
 Recommended updating this in graphpython.py to blend in to target env.

 ## Add-ExclusionGroupToPolicy

+> Instead of updating or removing an AV, ASR, etc. policy you can simply add an exclusion group which will keep any groups members (users/devices) exempt from the policy rules in place.

 #### Example:
 ```
 # graphpython.py --command display-avpolicyrules --id ced2b019-0cd7-4ef4-80ec-b0bde25bfda4 --token .\intune